laura-docherty/SE1TestCode/README.md

 To setup the test script run the following:

-At the root of the SEICodeTest folder run:
+At the root of the SEITestCode folder run:
 `npm install`

 To run the script: `node testScript.js`